mmmmaja/starfishDetection/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-s247157 set up dvc, added project commands, wrote the train dockerfile, ran the hyperparameter sweep, ran models in the cloud, set up a cloud build trigger, and contributed to unit and load testing, continuous integration, and API deployment. s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests. s194242 worked on the profiling, logging and the evaluate scripts. s243077 did work on the model and data scripts and on the APIs. s247157 did work on APIs, front and backed and data drift.
+s247157 set up dvc, added project commands, wrote the train dockerfile, ran the hyperparameter sweep, ran models in the cloud and on an HPC with distributed data loading and training, set up a cloud build trigger, created the GitHub Pages documentation, and contributed to unit and load testing, continuous integration, and API deployment.

+s243077 wrote the original data loading and model code, created the front- and back-end APIs, and contributed to the data drift API.

+s250797 worked on the training script structure, Hydra config files, and Wandb logging.

+s195398 worked on pre-commit hooks, implemented the ONNX model, wrote tests, and made the architectural diagram.

+s194242 worked on profiling and logging and wrote the evaluate script.

-We have used ChatGPT and GitHub Copilot Chat to help debug our code.
+The report was completed collaboratively.
+We used ChatGPT and GitHub Copilot Chat to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.